 How to withdraw:

 Participants have the right to withdraw from the study or an individual session at any time without consequence.
-To withdraw, all they have to do is to inform the researchers.
+To withdraw, all they have to do is close the web page and inform the researchers.
 Moreover, participants who withdraw will still receive $10 compensation.